 The Club supports the British Heart Foundation in memory of a member who died from heart disease by donating the profits from some of the events we hold, we have raised over £14,795 since 1994.

-The Club has received support from the National Lottery ‘Awards for All’ programme and continues to receive support from BT’s Community Champions scheme.
+The Club has received support from the National Lottery ‘Awards for All’ programme and from BT’s Community Champions scheme.